intel/goresctrl/doc/rdt.md

 bandwidth (MB).
 Cache partitioning is exclusive: cache portions of two partitions are not allowed to overlap.
 However, by design of the underlying technology, MB allocations are not exclusive.
-Thus, it is possible to assign all partitions 100% of memory bandwidth, for example.
+Thus, it is possible to assign all partitions 100% of memory bandwidth, for example. `Partition` is a concept designed by `goresctrl` itself and has no corresponding entity in the resctrl file system.

 ### Classes